armanfm/ExplorerChem/README.md

 → normalize mass, assay, units, and basis
 → calculate balance by chemical element
 → build a canonical private manifest
+→ generate private salts per partner and revision
-→ apply privateNonce and calculate resultHash
+→ calculate resultHash and aggregateInputHash
-→ anchor a new version on-chain
+→ anchor each partner's new version in a separate transaction
 ```

 ### Balance states